-Humanity gives female names to everything beautiful, often too far beautiful and too far powerful together.
-Think about the magnificent tall ships of the past, the glorious trade clippers, Christopher Columbus fleet, and the name he has given to the first island discovered, hurricanes in Caribbean, and among others – Marijuana which is an obvious combination of María and Juana — but why is that, shall we see?.
+Humanity gives female names to everything beautiful and also powerful.
+Like the magnificent tall ships of the past, the fastest trade clippers, the most furious hurricanes in the Caribbean bear girl’s names so often, and among other powerful sounds — Marijuana, which is an obvious combination of two girl’s names, they are María and Juana.

 The image is a credit to cannabisandspirituality.com

-Rumours say that the name was designated artificially to fight with the word against cannabis plant.
-Back in the middle of the past century the Latin culture was not totally accepted by the majority of population of the American society, some say — because of Mexico, therefore a Hispanic name would definitely play its part against the drug and that is how María y Juana got linked together to represent cannabis…For..Ever!
-If this version can ever be a true I can guess these two names are among the most popular female names in Spanish speaking countries, if not the most popular two names, and especially María, thanks to Mary, the mother of god.
-Anyway, the story nowadays appears merely as a fine urban legend.
+The urban legend say that the name of marijuana was designated artificially to fight with the word against the cannabis plant.
+Back in the middle of the past century, the Latin culture was hardly accepted by the American society, some say — because of Mexico.
+Therefore, a Hispanic name got suggested playing its part against the drug, and that is how María y Juana got linked together to represent marijuana.
+Needless to say, these two names are among the most popular female names in Spanish-speaking countries in general — and especially María, thanks to Mary, the mother of God.

-For sake of bare facts, the other sources state that Marijuana-word arrived to USA even earlier, in late 1800s, yet still from Mexico where it was a slang word for both: the recreational cannabis and also for naming a courtisan.
+Other sources state that the Marijuana-word appeared in the USA even earlier, in the late 1800s, from Mexico again, where the double name “Maria Juana” was used as a slang word for both — recreational marijuana and for naming a random courtesan.

 María and… Yohana?

-— Marijuana word itself is used relatively freely all around in Latin America, comparing to other countries, no surprise here.
-They just sometimes replace “j” (which is “h”-sound in Spanish but even a bit harder than “h”), it becomes Marihuana then, where “h” is a totally silent, always in Spanish, and in written they use both versions, pronounce it as: Mari-uána.
+Marijuana word itself is used relatively freely all around in Latin America, less encoded into slang compared to other countries, no surprise here.
+They sometimes totally replace “j”, which is “h”-sound in Spanish but even harder than “h”, but replaced it becomes Marihuana, where “h” is a totally silent, pronounce it as: Mari-uána.